-This paper is structured as follows.
-Section II describes the basic features of the zero interest rate policy, Section III spells out how to orderly shift away from the zero interest rate policy as the economic situation improves, and Section IV summarizes recent discussions on additional monetary easing under the zero interest rate.
-Sections V, VI, and VII focus on the outright purchase of long-term government bonds, which quite a few Japanese economists have been advocating as an effective countermeasure, should economic conditions worsen again despite the zero interest rate.
-Finally, Section VIII stresses the importance of establishing modalities for effective monetary policy.
+outright purchase of long-term government bonds, which quite a few Japanese economists have been advocating as an effective countermeasure, should economic conditions worsen again under the zero interest rate.
+Chapter VII stresses the importance of establishing modalities for effective monetary policy, and Chapter VIII concludes.